Ratepayer Protection Act

 (d) such other statements, supporting schedules and notes considered appropriate by the Minister or the Review Board.

-6 (1) Upon the Corporation making a general-rate application and before the hearing of the application, the Corporation shall hold public meetings on the proposed rate increase.
+5 (1) Upon the Corporation making a general rate application and before the hearing of the application, the Corporation shall hold public meetings on the proposed rate increase.

 (2) The public meetings pursuant to subsection (1) must be held in the same manner and on the same matters as hearings before the Review Board.

-(3) Where a rate settlement is not reached among all intervenors, Corporation costs associated with a general-rate application must be paid from monies that would otherwise go to shareholders of the Corporation.
+(3) Where a rate settlement is not reached among all intervenors, Corporation costs associated with a general rate application must be paid from money that would otherwise go to shareholders of the Corporation.

 (4) All registered intervenors may participate in the negotiations at the public meetings and any member of the public may observe the discussions and meetings.

-8 No costs associated with a general rate application hearing may be included in whole or in part of the general rate.
+7 No costs associated with a general rate application hearing may be included in whole or in part in the general rate.